underdogliu/underdogliu/README.md

 I am a student 👨🏻‍🏫 in the morning, a researcher 👨‍🎓 in the daytime, and a open-source lover 🧑🏾‍💻 at night.

-When I'm not working, I love running 🏃, basketball 🏀, and heavy lifting.
+When I'm not working, I love running 🏃, basketball 🏀, and heavy lifting 🏋️.

 - 🔭 I’m currently trying to survive from a PhD degree on speech processing, main research interests are speaker verification and speech recognition.
 - 🌱 I’m currently learning how to program in Rust and Julia.
 Also trying to recap C++ by seeking some mini projects.